A detailed explanation of how to count page views with Google Analytics 4!

 Previously, measurements were taken on a per-browser (cookie-based) basis for PCs and smartphones, but with this measurement method, when the same user used different devices, the data would show them as "two people."

-Therefore, GA4 has designed a method (event-based) that can recognize the same user even if they use different devices, making it possible to measure in line with the times.
+Therefore, GA4 was designed with an event-based method that can recognize the same user even when they are using different devices, enabling measurement that is in line with the times.

 Counting page impressions

-Now let's actually display the screen and try it out.
+Now, let's actually look at the screen and try it out.

-1. Click Explore in GA4 and select "Blank" to start a new exploration.
+1. Click on GA4's search and select "Blank" to start a new search.

 2. Under "Variables," under "Dimensions," under "Page/Screen," select "Page Path + Query String" and "Page Title," and click "Import" in the upper right corner